hyperledger-archives/sawtooth-core/README.md

 wait for the subsequent command.
 To cause the client to wait until the validation has happened pass the --wait parameter.

-Then join the game,
+Then join the game:
 ```
 $ ./bin/battleship join game000
 ```
-If you want to see all the games and who has joined them,
+If you want to see all the games and who has joined them:
 ```
 $ ./bin/battleship list
 GAME            PLAYER 1        PLAYER 2        STATE